ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.vis-hqwidgets/README.md

 * (bluefox) Corrected the after comma digits for the valve

 ### 1.1.5 (2020-08-08)
-* (mk176) Resolved the button even if mouse is moved out
+* (mk176) Resolved the button even if the mouse is moved out

 ### 1.1.4 (2020-03-28)
 * (bluefox) Fixed blinds widget